socek/quackquack/docs/tutorial.md

 section below.

 Configurator object should be created in some module as an global object.
-This object will be used in all of the places of the application (it should not be created in many places!).
+This object will be used in all of the places of the application.
+Making many instances of the same class is possible, but it is a waste of resources, so please avoid that.

 # Starting